You can find Part I of this series here

 The difference is partly in the writing, in the play making a conscious choice to introduce Pantalaimon, and dæmons, via a different angle, adult-form-first.

 Another crucial differences here is in the lens of the media in play.
 Novel, movie and TV contain an ability to alter focus - the close-up, the wide-angle etc. We can see the moth-Pantalaimon as clearly as the huge Iorek Byrnison.
 On stage of course whatever you want to read must be big and clear enough to be seen by those in the gods as well as the stalls.
-Between the physically distant eye of the theatre audience and the construction techniques an styling of these dæmon-puppets there is little risk of Pantalaimon falling into cutesy talking animal archetypes.
+Between the physically distant eye of the theatre audience and the construction techniques and styling of these dæmon-puppets there is little risk of Pantalaimon falling into cutesy talking animal archetypes.
 He looks appealing but ethereal too, alive but constructed, animal but human.

 In Japanese Kabuki theatre there is a role called the kuroko.
 Literally meaning ‘black child’ these are stagehands or running crew who operate openly in front of an audience throughout the play but are ignored by convention.
 They are dressed all in black to denote what figures should simply be eliminated from the of the audience’s imagination.
 Where the cast of Kabuki wear vivid makeup and elaborate costumes to denote particular types of character, the kuroko dress all in black and have their faces, too, masked by black fabric.

 As well as moving scenery and inanimate props around, the kuroku’s job is also somewhat puppeteer, as seen above.
-They manipulate object to create effects and the movement of non-human elements like animals and the wind.
+They manipulate objects to create effects and the movement of non-human elements like animals and the wind.

 (Other branches of Japanese theatre include similar rules.
 In bunkaru puppet theatre, the puppeteers also wear black to imply invisibility.
 Noh theatre also employs a similar convention, called there a kōken.)

-In fact these were pulled from the world of acting rather than being primarily puppeteers.
+In fact these performers were pulled from the world of acting rather than being primarily puppeteers.
 Two now-famous names from that original production, Samuel Barnett (later of The History Boys and Dirk Gently's Holistic Detective Agency) and Ben Whishaw (later of Cloud Atlas, Paddington and the latest Bond films), were in Materials playing dæmons - Pantalaimon and Kaisa respectively.

 A trick worked out a long time ago in Kabuki is that you can really take an audience by surprise by having one of these black-clad stage-hands suddenly turn around and stab one of the ‘visible’ characters.
 This is in fact where the image of the ninja in popular imagination has grown from the black-clad assassin, invisible until they are upon you.

-Materials imported that too: at the point in the narrative where Lyra must summon up and meet her Death, Pantalaimon’s operator stands up and removes his mask: he is her Death.
+Stage-Materials imported that too: at the point in the narrative where Lyra must summon up and meet her Death, Pantalaimon’s operator stands up and removes his mask: he is her Death.

-Sometimes the Pantalaimon puppet in use is passed off by his puppeteer-actor to Lyra’s actress for her to manoeuvre instead - for example, when Lyra is cuddling her dæmon close or he has taken mouse form to hide in her clothes, for example.
+Sometimes the Pantalaimon puppet in use is passed off by his puppeteer-actor to Lyra’s actress for her to manoeuvre instead - for example, when Lyra is cuddling her dæmon close or he has taken mouse form to hide in her clothes.
 Pantalaimon’s puppeteer-actor usually stays close though, especially through the dæmon-oriented action of the Northern-Lights-based part of the play.
 He needs to provide Pantalaimon’s voice and also, less tangibly but just as importantly, his spirit.

 Butler fills us in on some of the details of how puppets and puppeteers came together in rehearsals: